 I drove past Potash Road so many times and had no idea what was down there.
 Then I saw a picture of Corona Arch and found out that was down Potash road, but what else is there?
 One evening after spending the afternoon in Arches, we decided to head down Potash Road just outside of Moab to see what the deal was.

 It never gets old seeing petroglyphs, and this is a pretty impressive set.
 Not too far after Wall Street, there will be a sign pointing out Indian Writing.
-Park in the little parking area and cross the street.
+Park in the little parking area on the left and cross the street.
 You’ll see them pretty high up on the wall.
 And there’s a lot of them.
 Walk a little ways both directions and check around the corners of the rock, too.

 I was actually surprised at how many there were and got excited every time I saw more.
 There are some weird ones here, too.
 There is a round guy with long squiggly arms.
 There were some little paper doll style people.
 There’s a long snake thing and a basket with a hand by it.
 It’s pretty cool to see and impressive how high they are.